Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: The cyber-physical systems of numerical methods

-Stochastic difference equation (\ref{EMMethod}), also called discrete-time stochastic systems \cite{huang2015}, has been intensively studied over the past a few decades.
-In practical applications, it is natural to form and use some continuous-time extensions of the discrete approximation $\{ X_k \}$ such as $X(t)$ defined by \cite{higham2002,mao2015b}
+Stochastic difference equations (\ref{EMMethod}), also called discrete-time stochastic systems \cite{huang2015}, have been intensively studied over the past a few decades of in the age of computers.
+In practice, it is natural to form and use some continuous-time extension of the discrete approximation $\{ X_k \}$ such as \cite{higham2002,mao2015b}

 where $ \ONE_T$ is the indicator function of set $T$.
-This is a simple step process of the equidistant Euler-Maruyama approximations so its sample paths are right-continuous on $[0, \infty)$.
-Note that (\ref{EMMethod}), alternatively, (\ref{def-X-app}) is the cyber system/the Euler-Maruyama method considered in this work for the pysical system/the SDE (\ref{SDE_app}).
+This is a simple step process of the equidistant Euler-Maruyama approximations so its sample paths are continuous on $( t_k, t_{k+1})$ for each $k \in \NN$ and right-continuous on $[0, \infty)$.

-Now we formulate a hybrid system of SiDE to represent the CPS that integrates the cyber subsystem/the Euler-Maruyama method (\ref{EMMethod}) for computations with the pysical subsystem/the SDE (\ref{SDE_app}), and, applying our theory established, address the key questions (Q1) and (Q2) for the resulting CPS/SiDE.
-Consider the process $y(t)$ of difference between the solution $x(t)$ to the physical subsystem/the SDE and its cyber counterpart/the numerical solution $X(t)$ defined by (\ref{def-X-app}) above
+This paper consider the widely-used Euler-Maruyama method (\ref{EMMethod})-(\ref{def-X-app}) the cyber system, which is virtually a representative of the physical system (\ref{SDE_app}) in the cyber world.
+Other numerical schemes, or say, other translations can also be employed to represent the physical system in the cyber world in future work.
+This section is to unveil the inherent relationship between a physical system and its cyber couterpart.
+Consider the process $y(t)$ of difference between the exact solution $x(t)$ of the physical system (\ref{SDE_app}) and the numerical solution $X(t)$ by its cyber counterpart (\ref{EMMethod})-(\ref{def-X-app})